MA Social Work / Overview

 We normally require you to have an Upper Second class degree or above.
 This can be in any subject area.
 Relevant employment and/or personal experience within a health or social care setting is highly desirable.

 Applicants with a Lower Second classification degree will be considered on a case by case basis depending on their experience.

 Students must also have GCSE Mathematics and GCSE English grade C by the start of the course.

 We do not accept qualifications at level 2 as equivalents to GCSE English or Maths, and will only consider international and pre-GCSE qualifications as equivalents.

 - Apply through UCAS before the January deadline.
 Applications made directly to the University will not be considered.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

 - Gain a nationally and internationally recognised professional social work qualification and become eligible to register as a qualified social worker with the HCPC.

-- Study at the UK's fifth best university (2016 Academic Ranking of World Universities).
+- Study at the UK's sixth best university (2017 Academic Ranking of World Universities).